Freshspective

 [email protected]

-SUPPLY IS JUST MEETING DEMAND FOR PAPAYA IN THE U.S. MARKET!
+SUPPLY MEETING DEMAND FOR PAPAYA IN THE USA MARKET.

-The majority of sizes are between 6s–9s, with SOME surplus on LARGE calibers.
+Majority of sizes are between 6–12s, with some surplus fruit.

 Color 25%- 50% / 12-14 brix at point of shipping.
 The ideal temperature for Imperial papaya is 48 degrees to avoid quality issues upon receiving.

-Crop outlook forecasts conditions as MIXED with tight supply for the next two weeks.
+Crop Outlook: Forecast has conditions for less supply for the next two weeks.

 Market Intel: Just enough supply to service demand.